 Thurston's home life wasn't without complications though.
 His parents divorced when he was in sixth grade and his family went through extensive changes including several moves from Waterbury to Burlington to Isle La Motte.

 The complex relationship Thurston had with his father and his journey from Vermont to Nashville is the subject of an upcoming film.

 Jimmy T. Thurston and his son Jamie Lee Thurston performed together over many decades.

 Father-Son Relationship Topic of New Film

-This fall, Thurston will begin filming with award-winning filmmaker, music director, music producer, and composer Martin Guigui.
+Thurston has a film in pre-production with award-winning filmmaker, music director, music producer, and composer Martin Guigui.
 Like Thurston, Guigui is also a Vermont native.

 Long-time friends, they both left Vermont over twenty years ago to chase their dreams.
 Thurston to Nashville and GuiGui to Los Angeles.